ramit21/angular5-poc/README.md

 ng g s folder/name -> creates service. 's' is shortfrom of service here.
 ```

 Note that services are created with @Injectable() so that they can be injected directly in constructors of controllers or other services.
+@Injectable(provider = root) is used for singleton services that are used across the application's component tree, where as services with just
+@Injectable() get new instance created, everytime a component where the service is injected gets created.

 Bootstrapping Angular: index.html is the starting point, which has the <app-root> (or as named) tag that points to main app component tag.